-b) Whenever you are shopping, opt for recycled products if it is available in the market.
+B) Whenever you are shopping, opt for recycled products if it is available in the market.
 Brands in the market are looking for signals from the market to incorporate recycled content.

-e) Brands like H & M are looking for old clothes such as old jeans.
-Send your old jeans for reuse or recycling or donate them to your local charity shop.
+E) Brands like H & M are looking for old clothes, such as old jeans.
+Send your old jeans for reuse or recycling, or donate them to your local charity shop.

-How Plastics Bags can be turned into Fabric!
+Plastics Bags can be recycled into Fabric

 Why there is a need for Zero-Waste in the Fashion Industry!